lopesleo/SeleniumRobot/README.md

 # How to Run the Official Gazette Automation with Selenium

 This project aims to automate the extraction of markers from the Official Gazette using Selenium WebDriver and the OfficeOpenXml package for manipulating Excel spreadsheets.
-In this guide, we will provide a step-by-step guide to running the automation on another machine.
+In this guide, we will provide a step-by-step guide to running the automation.

 # Prerequisites
 Before running the automation, you must have the following software installed on your machine: